quicwg/base-drafts/draft-ietf-quic-recovery.md

 recovery period stays in it and does not re-enter it.

-On entering a recovery period, a sender MUST set the slow start threshold to the half the value of the congestion window at the moment that loss is detected.
+On entering a recovery period, a sender MUST set the slow start threshold to half the value of the congestion window at the moment that loss is detected.
 The congestion window MUST be set to the reduced value of the slow start threshold before exiting the recovery period.
 Implementations MAY set the congestion window immediately on entering a recovery period or use other